-If the display flashes "Cutout" alternately with the correct process temperature, check the following:

-Wrong cutout setting.
-The cutout disconnects power to the heaters when the bath temperature exceeds the cutout set-point.
-This causes the bath temperature to drop back down to a safe value.
-If the cutout mode is set to "AUTO", the heater switches back on when the temperature drops.
-If the mode is set to "RESET", the heater only comes on again when the temperature is reduced and the cutout is manually reset by the operator.
-(Refer to section 9.2.)

-Check that the cutout set-point is adjusted to 10 or 20°C above the desired maximum bath operating temperature and that the cutout mode is set as desired.
+The display flashes "CUT-OUT" alternately with the process temperature.
+Normally, the cut-out disconnects power to the heater when the bath temperature exceeds the cut-out set-point causing the temperature to drop back down to a safe value.
+If the cut-out mode is set to "AUTO", the heater switches back on when the temperature drops.
+If the mode is set to "RESET", the heater only comes on again when the temperature is reduced and the cut-out is manually reset by the operator.
+See the Controller Operation, Section 9.8, in this manual.
+Check that the cut-out set-point is adjusted to 10 or 20°C above the desired bath operating temperature and that the cut-out mode is set as desired.
+After checking the cut-out setting, if the process temperature displayed seems grossly in error, consult the next Troubleshooting problem - "The Display Flashes "CUT-OUT" And An Incorrect Process Temperature".

-Bad cutout.
-If the cutout activates when the bath temperature is well below the cutout set-point or the cutout does not reset when the bath temperature drops and it is manually reset, the cutout circuitry may be faulty.
-Try performing the Factory Reset Sequence explained below.
+If the cut-out activates when the bath temperature is well below the cut-out set-point or the cut-out does not reset when the bath temperature drops and it is manually reset, then the cut-out circuitry may be faulty or the cut-out thermocouple sensor may be faulty or disconnected.
+Contact an Authorized Hart Scientific Service Center (see Section 1.3) for assistance.